graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- | ----------------- |
 | `true`        | `true`, `false`   |

-When true, the graph entities (controllers, types, enums etc.) that are declared in the application entry assembly for the application are automatically registered to the schema.
+When true, the graph entities (controllers, types, enums etc.) that are declared in the startup assembly for the application are automatically registered to the schema.
 Typically this is your API project where `Startup.cs` or `Program.cs` is declared.

 ## Authorization Options